singdance, verb:

 singdance, noun:

-1. a choreographed composition that is created in such a manner that the movement affects the voice to form melodies.
+1. A choreographed composition that is created in such a manner that the movement affects the voice to form the melodies.

 example: How do you like my new singdance?

-example: If you like modern dance and choral music, you’ll love singdancing.
+examples: 1.
+If you like modern dance and choral music, you’ll love singdancing.
+2. Singdancing helps me express and transcend my grief about the Anthropocene extinction crisis.

-singdancing, verb (gerund): Performing a singdance, or, voicing the movement of energy through the body, or, allowing movement to affect vocalization, etc.
+2. Voicing the movement of energy through the body; allowing movement to affect vocalization.

 examples: 1.
 Today we are singdancing Duck in a Row.
-2. Singdancing regularly helps me express and transcend my grief about the Anthropocene extinction.
-3. While singdancing, Alison discovered that she could sing lower than she thought.
+2. While singdancing, Alison discovered that she could sing lower than she thought.